Dollar slips again, but traders expect gains before long

 "The likelihood of quantitative easing being added on in the euro zone on Dec.
 3 and of the Federal Reserve hiking rates (later in December) are very, very high," Perez said.

-Further illustrating the divergence between the U.S. and euro zone's respective positions, the gap between U.S. and German five-year yields rose to 181 basis points, the highest since 1999.
+Further illustrating the divergence between the U.S. and euro zone's respective positions, the gap between U.S. US5YT=RR and German five-year yields DE5YT=RR rose to 181 basis points, the highest since 1999.

 The biggest mover against the U.S. dollar was the Australian dollar, which was buoyed by a surprising jobs report that showed the country's economy created 58,600 jobs last month and knocked 0.3 percentage points off its unemployment rate.